The Pitbull Lab mix is a mix between the American Pitbull Terrier and the Labrador Retriever.

 The risks of biting is higher than with some breeds, the severity of bites is far worse, and Pitties can be territorial and display some guarding characteristics.

 So, when you buy a puppy with a Pit parent, you need to commit to socialization as a number one priority.

 A confident dog is a safer, happier dog.
 And dogs become confident through early exposure to the situations which have potential to worry them as adults.
 It is very important to socialize a Pitbull Lab mix puppy as early and often as possible.

 From day one make sure you have visitors to the house at least four times a week.
-Make sure there are a range of adults and children, and that each new person gives the puppy praise and treats upon arrival.
+Make sure there is a range of adults and children, and that each new person gives the puppy praise and treats upon arrival.

 Supervised interaction with other dogs will teach your dog how to play properly, and respect his furry friends.